Hera: Etymology

-The name of Hera has several possible and mutually exclusive etymologies; one possibility is to connect it with Greek ὥρα hōra, season, and to interpret it as ripe for marriage and according to Plato ἐρατή eratē, "beloved" as Zeus is said to have married her for love.
+The name Hera (Hēra or Hērē) has several possible and mutually exclusive etymologies.
+One possibility is to connect it with Greek ὥρα (hōra, season) or, according to Plato, with ἐρατή (eratē, "beloved"); another one is to interpret it as "ripe for marriage". as Zeus is said to have married her for love.
 According to Plutarch, Hera was an allegorical name and an anagram of aēr (ἀήρ, "air").
 So begins the section on Hera in Walter Burkert's Greek Religion.
-In a note, he records other scholars' arguments "for the meaning Mistress as a feminine to Heros, Master."
-John Chadwick, a decipherer of Linear B, remarks "her name may be connected with hērōs, ἥρως, 'hero', but that is no help since it too is etymologically obscure."
-A. J. van Windekens, offers "young cow, heifer", which is consonant with Hera's common epithet βοῶπις (boōpis, "cow-eyed").
-R. S. P. Beekes has suggested a Pre-Greek origin.
-Her name is attested in Mycenaean Greek written in the Linear B syllabic script as 𐀁𐀨 e-ra, appearing on tablets found in Pylos and Thebes, as well in the Cypriotic dialect in the dative e-ra-i.
+In a note, he records other scholars' arguments "for the meaning Mistress as a feminine to Heros, Master", with uncertain origin.
+John Chadwick, a decipherer of Linear B, remarks "her name may be connected with hērōs (ἥρως, 'hero'), but that is no help since it too is etymologically obscure."
+A. J. van Windekens proposes the meaning "young cow, heifer", which is consonant with Hera's common epithet βοῶπις (boōpis, "cow-eyed").
+Robert S. P. Beekes has suggested a Pre-Greek origin.
+Her name is attested in Mycenaean Greek, written in Linear B syllabary as 𐀁𐀨 e-ra, appearing on tablets found in Pylos and Thebes; it is attested also in the Cypriotic dialect, in the dative form e-ra-i.

-Andreas Willi addresses some additional possibilities: "M. Peters, starts from the verbal root… ‘to catch, take’... and posits a related root noun… with the meaning ‘(violent) taking’ > ‘rape’ > ‘booty’...
-This root noun would have served as the basis for an exocentric derivative… ‘belonging/relating to the rape, of the rape’ whose feminine… would have meant ‘she of the rape… Formally this theory is unobjectionable (especially if the postulated noun were, despite the divergent semantics, reflected in Homeric… ‘to gratify’ < ‘to pay tribute’...), but it seems most uncertain whether in the eyes of a (Proto-)Greek a raped (booty) woman could have become one of the legitimate wives who are protected by Hera.
-Moreover, the derivation presupposes that Hera herself must have been imagined as a ‘raped girl’ at some point…

-The PIE... could be originally either (a) ‘the female who is attached/coupled’ or (b) ‘the female who attaches herself’... both socially and physically or emotionally."
+The Proto-Indo-European root might have meant either 'the female who is attached/coupled' or 'the female who attaches herself' (as in both socially and physically or emotionally).

+Many theophoric names, such as Heracles, Heraclitus, Herodotus and Herodicus, derive from Hera.

+Epithets

+Hera bore several epithets in the mythological tradition and in literature.
+In the historical times the majority of the Greeks recognized Hera as the consort of Zeus.
+Hera is the protector of marriage and of the rights of the married women.
+In some cults she has some functions of the earth goddess.
+She is occasionally related to warfare as tutelary goddess.